ArnaoutLab/diversity/README.md

 # Advanced usage

+In the examples above, the entire similarity matrix has been created in RAM (as a `numpy.ndarray` or `pandas.DataFrame`) before being passed to the `Metacommunity` constructor.
+However, this may not be the best tactic for large datasets.
+The `greylock` package offers better options in these cases.
+Given that the simillarity matrix is of complexity $O(n^2)$ (where $n$ is the number of species), the creation, storage, and use of the similarity matrix are the most computationally resource-intense aspects of calculating diversity.
+Careful consideration of how to handle the similarity matrix can extend the range of problems that are tractable by many orders of magnitude.

+Any large similarity matrix that is created in Python as a `numpy.ndarray` benefits from being memory-mapped, as NumPy can then use the data without requiring it all to be in memory.
+See the NumPy [memmap documentation] (https://numpy.org/doc/stable/reference/generated/numpy.memmap.html) for guidance.
+Because `memmap` is a subclass of `ndarray`, using this type of file storage for the similarity matrix requires no modification to your use of the Metacommunity API.

 The similarity matrix format—DataFrame, memmap, filepath, or function—should be chosen based on the use case.
 Our recommendation is:
 *	If the similarity matrix fits in RAM, pass it as a pandas.DataFrame or numpy.ndarray
 *	If the similarity matrix does not fit in RAM but does fit on your hard drive (HD), pass it as a cvs/tsv filepath or numpy.memmap.
 To illustrate passing a csv file, we re-use the counts_2b_1 and S_2b from above and save the latter as .csv files (note `index=False`, since the csv files do not contain row labels):